 Oh My Gulay is another prime spot in Session Road.
 It’s not just a restaurant, it’s also an art place!
 Different woodwork and foliage decorate this place and you’ll never thought you are in a restaurant.
 The place is simply astonishing!

 We recommend their Brotsa ni Antonio Luna (Pesto Pasta with Homemade Sauce) and Pansit Gulay ni Pepe!
 The names of their dishes are quite funny, but the taste is truly palatable!
 Oh My Gulay is located at 5th Floor of La Azotea Building in Session Road just across Baguio Cathedral.
-They are open daily from 11:00 AM to 7:00 PM (Sunday and Monday), 11:00 AM to 8:00 PM (Tuesday to Thursday), and 11:00 AM to 9:00 PM (Friday and Saturday).
+They are open everyday except Tuesdays from 10:00 AM to 6:00 PM.
 Click here to go back to the top.

 Last but not the least is Pet’s Bulalohan.
 It’s a small eatery in Governor Pack Road right in front of the bus station.
 Their place is petite which can accommodate only around 20 people and the queue outside is long.
 It’s a popular food place known for their signature bulalo (Philippine beef dish made with beef shanks and marrow bones).